OpenTreeOfLife/propinquity/README.md

   3. [tee](https://en.wikipedia.org/wiki/Tee_(command))

-  4. a local copy of the phylesystem with an environmental variable pointing to the parent of the shards directory.
+  4. a local copy of the phylesystem with an environmental variable PHYLESYSTEM_ROOT pointing to the parent of the shards directory.

 ## Usage